MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/README.md

 ### Candidates:

-- Fedora 32, 33
-- Opensuse Tumbleweed, 15.1
+- No candidates right now.

 ### Does not work:

-- Ubuntu 18.04.5 (and older versions?) - in theory you can replace `/usr/bin/ip` to `/bin/ip` in created service
+- Opensuse Tumbleweed and 15.1 - missing `sit` module.

 ## Getting Started